bmc/py-findwords/README.md

 ## Maintenance Warning

 I built this tool for my personal use.
 It replaces an older version I'd written in Scala.
 (This Python version has less code and starts up faster.)

-If you find it useful, as a tool or even as an example of how to build a `readline`-based program in Python, that's great.
+If you find it useful, as a tool, as a reasonable enough example of code that uses a [trie](https://en.wikipedia.org/wiki/Trie), or even as an example of how to build a `readline`-based program in Python, that's great.
 But this isn't intended to be commercial-grade software, and I'm not aggressively maintaining it.
-Don't expect me to jump on feature requests.
+Don't expect me to jump on feature requests or bug reports.

-**Windows users**: You're on your own.
+**Special note for Windows users**: You're on your own.
 Sorry.
 I haven't tested `findwords` on Windows, and I likely won't.
-It runs fine for me on Linux and MacOS.
-If it works for you on Windows, that's terrific (but unlikely).
-In any case, I'm unwilling to spend any time getting this to work on Windows.
+I dislike doing development on Windows. `findwords` runs fine for me on Linux and MacOS.
+If it somehow works for you on Windows, that's terrific (but unlikely).
+In any case, I'm unwilling to spend any time getting it to work there.

 ## License